Australia's Next Top Model season 5

 The prizes for this season included a one-year modelling contract with Priscilla's Model Management in Sydney, a A$25,000 trip for two to New York City paid by Maybelline, a position as the face of Maybelline’s new colour collection, an eight-page spread in Harper's Bazaar Australia and A$20,000 courtesy of U by Kotex.

 The winner of the competition was 17-year-old Tahnee Atkinson from North Fremantle, Western Australia.

+Season summary

+Requirements

+Like in the previous two seasons, all contestants had to be aged 16 or older to be eligible for the show.
+Those auditioning were required to have a minimum height of at least 172 cm tall.
+To qualify, all applicants had to be Australian citizens residing in Australia.
+Additional requirements stated that contestants should not have had prior experience as a model in a national campaign within the last five years.
+If a contestant was represented by an agent or a manager, she had to terminate that representation prior to the competition.

 Cast

 Contestants

 (Ages stated are at start of contest.)